jupyter-book/thebe/docs/examples/ipyleaflet_example.rst

 =================

 Thebe can display output from ipyleaflet_ Jupyter widgets.
-This example_ is repurposed from the ipyleaflet documentation and is licensed under the BSD 3 Clause.
+This example_ is repurposed from the ipyleaflet documentation and is licensed under the MIT License (MIT).

 .. _ipyleaflet: https://github.com/jupyter-widgets/ipyleaflet